ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 Features
 ========

-Ncubate adds the following feature to nspire_emu v030:
+Ncubate adds the following features to nspire_emu v030:

 GUI:
 - NEW: 'File -> Save State' let you save the whole emulator state to a file